-If your motherboard is inside the case then turning on your motherboard is quite easy.
+If your motherboard is inside the case, then turning on your motherboard is relatively easy.

-Once the Power Switch Pin are identified, you can then connect the Power Switch Cable from your Case to these Pins.
+Once the Power Switch Pin is identified, you can connect the Power Switch Cable from your Case to these Pins.

-You may have to refer to the your motherboard’s manual to find out the information regarding the exact location of the Power On Switch pins.
+You may have to refer to your motherboard’s manual to find the exact location of the Power On Switch pins.

 The following shows the Power On Switch pins’ location for my motherboard: